am-alikin/test-project/README.md

 - don't use null for undefined variables.
 Ut shorter the definition of states and it's a bad habit also
 - use AXIOS wrapper or another package to get data and handle a temporary server unavailability during maintenance (reloading, updating)
 - don't allow to click on a item which will return 403 error.
 Show a note or mark item with color if item cannot be viewed.
-- use <Route path="/item/:id" ... /> if the app is going to be developed and there are new items will created
+- use <Route path="/item/:id" ... /> if the app is going to be developed further
 - depending on will the app is going to be indexed also add static pages that regenerates them daily